 Stored documents must be similar between them but they don’t need to follow the exact same structure.
 It is important to note that the value is no longer opaque to the database, it’s examinable and in many databases, you can search for properties within it.

 Among the best-known engines that can be mentioned are MongoDB, CouchDB, RavenDB, Lotus Notes.

 - CMS, blogging (for lack of predefined structure)

-- Web analytics, Real Time analytics (to store number of visits to a site)
+- Web analytics, Real Time Analytics (to store a number of visits to a site)